-In addition to belonging to one of the above categories, which are generally positive from a sustainability perspective, all projects meet specific and demanding sustainability standards.
-These are clearly defined and verifiable using qualitative criteria and quantitative indicators.
-At the same time, the criteria ensure a substantial positive impact of the projects that is not impaired by adverse impacts and effects in other areas (supply chain, environmental impacts, communities, etc.).
+In addition to belonging to one of the above categories, which are generally positive from a sustainability perspective, all projects meet specific environmental and social standards (see part II of this document).
+These criteria are clearly defined and verifiable using qualitative criteria and quantitative indicators.
+The criteria are designed to ensure a positive impact of the projects that is not impaired by adverse impacts and effects in other areas (e.g. supply chain, environmental impacts, impacts on local communities, etc.).